Olubeckee/Power-BI-Capstone-project/README.md

 ## The Business Solution

-### For this case study my final result was an interactive strategic report
-in Power BI from which Management can make their decisions by evaluating the following ;
+### For this case study my final result was an interactive strategic report in Power BI from which Management can make their decisions byevaluating the following ;